 Advancement Via Individual Determination (AVID)

-AVID is offered in all of the secondary schools.
-For one period a day, students learn organizational and study skills, work on critical thinking and ask probing questions, get academic help from peers and college tutors, and participate in enrichment and motivational activities that make college attainable.
+AVID is offered in all of our middle and high schools.
+For one period a day (or every other day in high school), students learn organizational and study skills, work on critical thinking and ask probing questions, get academic help from peers and college tutors, and participate in enrichment and motivational activities that make college attainable.

 Learn more about AVID on their website or by contacting your school directly.
-For general questions about AVID programming, please contact Aaron Dalton, Coordinator, School to Career Programming at (816) 321-6652 or Mitsi Nessa, Director of Secondary Curriculum at 816-321-5805 for more information.
+For general questions about AVID programming, please contact the school or Mitsi Nessa, Director of Secondary Programs at 816.321.6508.